E-commerce in the United States - Statistics & Facts

 E-commerce is defined as the buying and selling of products or services exclusively through electronic channels.
 There are three main branches of electronic commerce; the most well-known form being online shopping, also known as business to consumer (B2C).
 Here individuals can order various products and pay for their purchase via internet.
 Another category of e-commerce is business to business (B2B), where companies, such as manufacturers, wholesalers or retailers exchange products and/or services.
 The third category of e-commerce involves transactions from consumer to consumer (C2C), as in the example of eBay, Etsy or other similar websites.

-Led by the U.S., the North American e-commerce market has been constantly evolving over the past decade.
-Retail e-commerce sales in the U.S. are forecast to grow at a fast pace in the coming years, going from 396.7 billion U.S. dollars in 2016 to just over 684 billion US dollars in 2020.
-By far, Amazon is the most popular e-retailer in the U.S. In July 2016, Amazon Sites registered 183 million unique visitors in the U.S. alone.
+The e-commerce market in the United States has been constantly evolving over the past decade.
+Retail e-commerce sales in the United States are projected to grow at a fast pace in the coming years, going from 322.17 billion U.S. dollars in 2016 to just over 485 billion US dollars in 2021.
+Amazon is by far the most popular e-retailer in the United States.
+Amazon also ranks ahead of the pack in terms of U.S. e-retail sales - in 2016, the company generated over 46.66 billion U.S. dollars via e-commerce sales of physical goods in the United States.
 Amazon also has the most popular mobile shopping apps in the country in terms of reach and monthly users.
 Other successful online retailers include eBay – which was ranked as the most popular online marketplace by online sellers in the U.S. – Wal-Mart, Apple Sites and Target.